tigerabrodi/data-structures-and-algorithms/README.md

 ## BFS

 BFS is an algorithm that traverses the graph in a breadthward motion.
 This means that it goes level by level.
 So we check each and every single neighbour and then we check their neighbours and so on.

+# Trees

+Tree is a type of graph.
+It's rooted.
+Every node has a parent except the root node.
+Every node can have children.

+You have parents and children.
+A node can have multiple children but only one parent.

+Trees are acyclic.
+This means that there are no cycles.
+A cycle is a path that starts and ends at the same vertex/node.

+Types of trees:

+- Binary Tree: Each node has at most two children.
+- Binary Search Tree: Each node has at most two children.
+The left child is less than the parent.
+The right child is greater than the parent.
+- Balanced Tree: A tree is balanced if the height of the left subtree and the height of the right subtree differ by at most one.
+- AVL Tree: A tree is balanced if the height of the left subtree and the height of the right subtree differ by at most one.
+In addition, the left and right subtrees are also AVL trees.

+## K-ary Tree

+A tree whose nodes have at most k children.
+A binary tree is a 2-ary tree.